krabelize/zscaler-sentinel-phishing-attack/README.md

 # Zscaler Zscaler Internet Access (ZIA) Microsoft Sentinel SIEM KQL Threat Hunting for a Phishing Attack

 **Possible Phishing Attack detection:**
 This use-case is helpful in case Microsoft Defender for 365 does not detect or quarantine a malicious phishing e-mail.
 Zscaler can see possible malicious phishing URLs based on website category and other metrics.
-By leveraging this information and a count of users visiting a flagged URL within one hour, we can identify a possible undetected phishing campaign.
+By leveraging this information and a count of users visiting a flagged URL within a one hour timeframe, we can identify a possible undetected phishing campaign.

 **Example:**